K-Mo2/K-Mo2/README.md

 -I'm Karim Elsisi, a passionate self-taught full-stack web developer and freelancer.

--My passion for software lies in fictional ideas and turning them into reality.
+-My passion for software lies in turning fictional ideas into reality.

 -I am attentive to clean code, design patterns and best practices.